William Henry Letterman

-Education
+Early life and education

-Letterman graduated from Jefferson College (now Washington and Jefferson College) and then went on to receive his M.D. from Jefferson Medical College in 1856, where he was president of his graduating class.
+Letterman was born in Canonsburg.
+He graduated from Jefferson College (now Washington and Jefferson College) and then went on to receive his M.D. from Jefferson Medical College in 1856, where he was president of his graduating class.

 Family

 His father was the physician to the town of Canonsburg and died early in William's life.

 He is the younger brother of Jonathan K. Letterman who is known as the "father of battlefield medicine".
 His system enabled thousands of wounded men to be recovered and treated during the American Civil War.

 Phi Kappa Psi

 Letterman and his mother were living just a few houses away from Jefferson College.
 In the winter of 1850–1851, a typhoid fever epidemic broke out in the area and William and his friend, Charles Page Thomas Moore, spent long nights caring for a sick friend.
 Letterman and Moore grew to appreciate their service, and decided to form an organization that would ensconce these ideals.
 On the night of February 19, 1852, the brotherhood of Phi Kappa Psi was born.